njoannidi/Migratory/README.md

 You can add as many servers as you like into the environments object.

-Once you're done, you're ready to use Migratory!
+Once you're done you're ready to use Migratory!

 #### Running Migrations
 Once you're all set up with your migratory.json file you can run your deployments.
-You'll need to run these deployments from the directory that contains your migratory.js file.
+You'll need to run these deployments from the directory that contains your `migratory.js` file.

 ```
 migratory sqlFile1.sql sqlFile2.sql